Search icon

 • Open and close all the doors, including the bonnet and boot lid.
 Ensure that they open and close appropriately without making any unwanted noise.

-• Check the front, rear and window windshields, and look for scratches and cracks.
+• Check the front, rear, and window windshields, and look for scratches and cracks.

 • Check for suspension sagging by observing the stance of the car.
-You can also push down each vehicle corner and check the suspension rebound.
+You can also push down each vehicle's corner and check the suspension rebound.
 If the vehicle moves up and down, the suspension is not in great shape.

 • Open the bonnet and check the engine bay.
 Look out for rusting or dirt accumulation.
 Also, check if there are any broken or damaged parts or tangled wires under the bonnet.